soundpaint/rp2040pio-docs/motivation.rst

   and use the example PIO programs in the RP2040 datasheet for testing and verification.)

-Finally, there is a motivation for developing an emulator that applies mainly to me personally: If I succeed in implementing a (more or less) correctly working emulation of the PIO, than I am somewhat confident that I have basically understood how the PIO works and what
+Finally, there is motivation for developing an emulator that applies mainly to me personally: If I succeed in implementing a (more or less) correctly working emulation of the PIO, than I am somewhat confident that I have basically understood how the PIO works and what